 Many cyclists feel safer with their children behind them on the bike.
 Also, rear-mounted seats can be larger than those mounted in front and can have higher backs with greater support.
 However, when you need to pedal hard on an uphill, your child's head may get whipped from side to side.
 Another concern is that the extra weight on the back can cause the bike to tip over when you come to a full stop or when you're getting on or off the bike.
 Safe seats should have raised sides, leg guards, and a harness for baby.

-Having your child right in front of you allows you to talk to him or her while you ride.
+Having your child right in front of you allows you to talk to them while you ride.
 But, this also puts the child in the direct path of a head-on collision and can make steering awkward and difficult.

 A bike trailer is an enclosed seat that is towed behind the bike.
 It allows the child to be separate from the bike and at less risk of harm if the bike crashes or falls.
 A trailer also avoids the problem of top-heaviness, which occurs with some bike seats.
 While it may be safer on some accounts, the bike trailer can be difficult to maneuver because of the extra length it adds to your bike.
 Only experienced riders should ride while towing a bike trailer, and it is a good idea to practice for a few weeks before taking on a passenger.
 In addition, the ride can be rough and you can't communicate with your child while riding.